CODE OF CIVIL PROCEDURE IN MALAYSIA

 OUT-OF-STATE SERVICE IN MALAYSIA

-The application must accompany an affidavit proving the applicants standing in the case and identifying where the defendant may be.
+The application must accompany an affidavit proving the applicant's standing in the case and identifying where the defendant may be.
 Whether or not the foreign jurisdiction has a civil process convention affects how a writ or an originating summons may be served.
 Service may be made via the local courts or a Malaysian diplomatic office if a convention exists between the two countries; otherwise, it may be made by the applicant or an agent.
 Serving legal documents in Malaysia can be slow, as the local courts and government agencies are often overwhelmed with work.
-Undisputed Legal can help expedite the process and ensure that your papers are served in a timely manner.
-We will ensure that your papers are in order and sent speedily to Malaysia’s Central Authority,
+Undisputed Legal can help expedite the process and ensure your papers are served promptly.
+We will ensure that your documents are in order and sent speedily to Malaysia’s Central Authority,

 The Reciprocal Execution of Judgements Act 1958 governs the recognition and enforcement of judgments outside of Malaysia (REJA).
 To register a foreign judgment in Malaysia, the foreign judgment must originate from a country on the list of reciprocating nations in REJA, as per the concept of international reciprocity governing the execution of foreign judgments.
 A foreign judgment creditor has to start a summons with an affidavit of origin.

 The courts in Malaysia typically enforce the choice of court provisions.
-Without unusual circumstances, courts cannot ignore a choice of jurisdiction provision without implicitly approving a violation of the contract.
-However, Malaysian courts may still use their discretion case-by-case basis to determine which jurisdiction applies.
+Without unusual circumstances, courts cannot ignore a choice of jurisdiction provision without implicitly approving a contract violation.
+However, Malaysian courts may still use their discretion on a case-by-case basis to determine which jurisdiction applies.
 The Supreme Court, the forerunner to the current Federal Court, has said that the courts should consider the concept of forums non-conveniens while making their decisions (that is, whether the Malaysian courts are the most appropriate tribunal to try the case.

 FOREIGN SERVICE OF PAPERS IN MALAYSIA

 Order 11 of the ROC governs the service of foreign proceedings in Malaysia.
 Papers related to legal proceedings must be delivered in person or by AR to the defendant at their last known address.
 The document is personally served by leaving a copy with the individual served (Order 62 rule 3, ROC).
-However, the defendant must be made aware of the service and the contents of the document for it to be effective.
+However, the defendant must be aware of the service and the document's contents to be effective.

 Serving papers to the central authority of Malaysia can be a complex process, especially for our international litigants.
 In Malaysia, the Central Authority for Service of Foreign Process is the Ministry of Foreign Affairs.
 When serving papers internationally, Undisputed Legal always respects the rules and procedures of the receiving country, including those established by the Hague Service Convention or other international treaties.
 A verified authentic Malay or English translation of any foreign papers necessary for service that is not written in Malay or English must be provided.

 It is important to note that the Central Authority may take several weeks or months to serve the papers, depending on the complexity of the case and the backlog of requests.
 Additionally, the Central Authority may require additional information or clarification before it can proceed with the service of process.
 For these reasons, many litigants choose to work with a private process service agency like Undisputed legal that can assist with the service of process in Malaysia and navigate the complexities of the legal system.
-Our experienced process servers can help ensure that the papers are served properly and in a timely manner, helping to minimize the risk of delay and ensure that your case moves forward smoothly.
+Our experienced process servers can help ensure that the papers are served correctly and promptly, helping to minimize the risk of delay and ensure that your case moves forward smoothly.

 THE HAGUE CONVENTION AND MALAYSIA